polkastarter/staking-pols/README.md

 Every time a user stakes token, either for the first time or adding tokens later, a new lockTimePeriod starts.

+The `unlockTime` will be calculcalted at the time of staking (current time + `lockTimePeriod`) and stored for every user individually.

 ### stakeAmount_msgSender() returns (uint256 amount)

 Returns the amount of staked token (POLS) for `msg.sender`